cwcyau/hdruk-phd-handbook/course_docs/support.md

 ### University Leads

-Our University LEads consists of highly experienced academics with a wide range of experience across a number of disciplines.
+Our University Leads consists of highly experienced academics with a wide range of experience across a number of disciplines.
 Our students are welcome to draw upon these experiences where they require subject- or discipline-specific advice in relation to their research studies or professional development.
 Issues which are personal in nature or not research-specific should first be directed to the Programme Directors.

 *All information will be treated strictly confidentiality unless you tell us otherwise*